 Woonsocket is a medium-sized city located in the state of Rhode Island.
-With a population of 41,475 people and 13 constituent neighborhoods, Woonsocket is the sixth largest community in Rhode Island.
-Much of the housing stock in Woonsocket was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 41,406 people and 13 constituent neighborhoods, Woonsocket is the sixth largest community in Rhode Island.
+Woonsocket has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Woonsocket is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Woonsocket isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Woonsocket are a mix of both white- and blue-collar jobs.
 Overall, Woonsocket is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Woonsocket who work in office and administrative support (14.73%), sales jobs (8.86%), and food service (8.46%).
+There are especially a lot of people living in Woonsocket who work in office and administrative support (14.20%), food service (8.23%), and sales jobs (8.15%).

 Also of interest is that Woonsocket has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Woonsocket with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.42% of adults in Woonsocket have a bachelor's degree or advanced degree.
+The citizens of Woonsocket are slightly less educated than the national average of 21.84% for the average city or town: 15.81% of adults in Woonsocket have a bachelor's degree or advanced degree

 Woonsocket is a very ethnically-diverse city.
 The people who call Woonsocket home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Woonsocket residents report their race to be White, followed by Asian.
+The greatest number of Woonsocket residents report their race to be White, followed by Black or African-American.
 Woonsocket also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.99% of the city’s residents.
+People of Hispanic or Latino origin account for 15.32% of the city’s residents.
 Important ancestries of people in Woonsocket include Irish, French Canadian, Italian, and English.

 The most common language spoken in Woonsocket is English.
 Other important languages spoken here include Spanish and French.